sethmlarson/sethmlarson.dev/app/markdown/2023-07-07/security-developer-in-residence-weekly-report-2.md

 - Received feedback on my high-level proposals for the Python Security Response team which was positive!
   Will be putting more detail into the proposals and eventually submit to the Steering Council for approval.

-That's all for now!
-Tune in next week for more.
+That's all for this week! 👋 If you're interested in more you can read [next week's report](http://sethmlarson.dev/security-developer-in-residence-weekly-report-3) or [last week's report](http://sethmlarson.dev/security-developer-in-residence-weekly-report-1).